-On April 2, 2012, the record date of the 2012 Number of Stockholders entitled to receive annual stockholders' meeting, the Company had Definitive Information Statements and 159,418 common shareholders and 124 Management Report and Other Materials preferred shareholders or a total of 159,542 shareholders.
+Number of Stockholders entitled to receive Definitive Information Statements and Management Report and Other Materials On April 2, 2012, the record date of the 2012 annual stockholders' meeting, the Company had 159,418 common shareholders and 124 preferred shareholders or a total of 159,542 shareholders.
 On April 12, 2013, the record date of the 2013 annual stockholders' meeting, the Company had 155,414 common shareholders and 119 preferred shareholders or a total of 155,533 shareholders.
 On April 8, 2014, the record date of the 2014 annual stockholders' meeting, the Company had 152,653 common shareholders and 120 preferred shareholders or a total of 152,773 shareholders.
-Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by market participants/certain beneficial owners April 23, 2012 for the 2012 annual stockholders' meeting April 26, 2013 for the 2013 annual stockholders' meeting April 28, 2014 for the 2014 annual Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by stockholders stockholders' meeting April 23, 2012 for the 2012 annual stockholders' meeting April 26, 2013 for the 2013 annual stockholders' meeting April 25, 2014 for the 2014 annual State whether CD format or hard copies were distributed stockholders' meeting The Definitive Information Statement for the 2012, 2013 and 2014 annual stockholders' meetings was distributed in CD format, enclosed with a printed copy of the notice and agenda signed by the Corporate Secretary and instructions on how to open the files.
-Prior approval from the Corporation Finance Department of the SEC was obtained for the use of the CD format and the distribution of the Definitive Information Statement in such form.
+Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by market participants/certain beneficial owners April 23, 2012 for the 2012 annual stockholders' meeting April 26, 2013 for the 2013 annual stockholders' meeting April 28, 2014 for the 2014 annual stockholders' meeting Date of Actual Distribution of Definitive Information Statement and Management Report and Other Materials held by stockholders April 23, 2012 for the 2012 annual stockholders' meeting April 26, 2013 for the 2013 annual stockholders' meeting April 25, 2014 for the 2014 annual stockholders' meeting State whether CD format or hard copies were distributed The Definitive Information Statement for the 2012, 2013 and 2014 annual stockholder meetings was distributed in CD format, enclose with a printed copy of the notice and agend signed by the Corporate Secretary an instructions on how to open the files.
+Price approval from the Corporation Finance Department of the SEC was obtained for the use of the CD format and the distribution of the Definitive Information Statement in such form.
 If yes, indicate whether requesting stockholders were provided hard copies Yes, hard copies of the Definitive Information Statement were made available and distributed during the date of the 2012, 2013 and 2014 annual stockholders' meetings.
 No stockholder requested a hard copy prior to the date of the meeting.